 Orange County Drug Crime Lawyers

 If you have recently been arrested for drug charges in Orange County, there are a wide variety of different punishments that you may face.
-In the past, penalties for drug crime offenses have been harsh and can result in years of incarceration.
+In the past, penalties for these offenses have been harsh and can result in years of incarceration.
 The Justice Department has begun to switch their focus from a war on drugs to something more productive.
 Defendants are in need of skilled legal representation now more than ever, so it is highly recommended that those facing charges seek counsel from experienced criminal defense attorneys with a history of success.

-At MacGregor & Collins LLP, our Orange County criminal attorneys are dedicated to providing alleged criminals with top notch legal defense.
+At MacGregor & Collins LLP, our Orange County attorneys are dedicated to providing alleged criminals with top notch legal defense.
 We understand that many offenders are not bad people, and have simply made choices that are not in their best interest.
 Contact us today to receive a free case evaluation from a skilled drug crime attorney in Orange County with no obligation to retain our services.

 Drug Crime Laws

-The nation’s “War on Drugs” has created a wide variety of different laws punishing drug users and sellers.
+The nation’s “War on Drugs” has created a wide variety of different laws punishing users and sellers.
 Those facing charges for possession, transportation, or sales may be ordered to spend years in prison and pay thousands of dollars in fines.
-The Justice Department has recently released statements acknowledging unwanted repercussions of mandatory minimum drug sentencing for non-violent offenders and may soon modify the ways in which users are punished.
+The Justice Department has recently released statements acknowledging unwanted repercussions of mandatory minimum sentencing for non-violent offenders and may soon modify the ways in which users are punished.
 Until then, those facing narcotic charges in California are encouraged to seek legal counsel to help evaluate their options.